burnedsap/ts/about.markdown

 permalink: /about/
 ---

-This is the documentation for TS1, guided by David Carroll and Louisa Campbell
+This is the documentation for Thesis Studio, guided by David Carroll, Louisa Campbell and Aya Karpinska